AkihisaYamada/natt/README.txt

   Welcome to Nagoya Termination Tool (NaTT)
 =============================================

-This is a release of NaTT ver.1.3.
+This is a release of NaTT ver.1.4.

 ---- Installation ----

 To compile NaTT, the third-party library ``ocamlgraph'' has to be installed: http://ocamlgraph.lri.fr/
+When compiling it, it seems that you want to do
+``sudo gmake install-findlib''
+in order for ``ocamlfind'' to work.

 Then please just ``make''.